layman-n-ish/Tests-on-Simple-Scalar/README.md

 One would expect the global predictors such as gshare & GAg to produce better direction-prediction rate than the local predictors (PAp, PAg, etc.).
 I've been debugging the obscruity behind the results and shall update here soon.

-Complete simulation results can be found under [`results/result_bpred_*`](https://github.com/layman-n-ish/Tests-on-Simple-Scalar/tree/master/results).
+Relevant simulation results can be found under [`results/result_bpred_*`](https://github.com/layman-n-ish/Tests-on-Simple-Scalar/tree/master/results).
+Complete simulation results can be found under [`output-sim/test_bpred_*`](https://github.com/layman-n-ish/Tests-on-Simple-Scalar/tree/master/output-sim).

 #### Caches